-Applicants to the program should be caring and exhibit a spirit of inquiry with a commitment to lifelong learning.
+Applicants to the program should be caring and exhibit a commitment to lifelong learning.
 They must be able to accept responsibility, follow orders precisely, and determine when consultation is required.
 Threaded throughout this curriculum are the components of work ethic, communication, patient care, integrity and self-discipline.